Experience Roatan Dive Trips

 Marine Life of Roatan

 The reefs surrounding the island of Roatan are home to 95% of the species found in all of the Caribbean.
 Being the second largest reef system in the world, the Mesoamerican Barrier Reef boasts over 500 species of fish and 65 species of coral.
 You’ll observe soft coral like sea fans that move with the water, and boulder coral that looks like rocks.
-A steady and close look at the vast expanses of coral will reveal the existence of life.
+A steady and close look at the vast expanses of coral will reveal the existence of life found near Roatan dive resorts.

 At each dive site, you’ll find different creatures waiting to be discovered.
 Turtles, rays, and eels are commonly spotted on almost every dive.
-You’ll explore sites that are teeming with crustaceans like shrimp, crabs, and lobster.
-A lionfish will most likely be spotted too.
+On your Roatan dive vacation, you’ll explore sites that are teeming with crustaceans like shrimp, crabs, and lobster.
+A lion-fish will most likely be spotted too.
 These creatures are beautiful but destructive to the reef.
 Keep an eye out for colorful nudibranchs, or sea slugs, as well as seahorses that are difficult to spot, but incredible to see!
 Fish that are commonly spotted include trumpetfish, grouper, parrotfish, triggerfish, tang, wrasses, pufferfish, and porcupine fish.
 Caribbean reef sharks also roam the waters, but many visitors book special shark dives in order to get a closer look.
 While it’s not very common, you may even spot a dolphin if you get lucky!

 Roatan’s reef system is in pristine condition compared to many others around the world.
-The spectacular dive sites are attracting undersea explorers from all around the globe.
+The spectacular Roatan dive resorts are attracting undersea explorers from all around the globe.
 The high visibility, diverse marine life, and convenient location are unbeatable.
-Check out Reef House Lodge’s Dive Vacation Packages and explore all that the island of Roatan has to offer.
+Check out Reef House Lodge’s Affordable Roatan Diving Vacation Packages and explore all that the island of Roatan has to offer.